Categories > Books > Harry Potter > A Horcrux’s Fate

 Harry closed his eyes, the ghost of iron still lingering on his tongue.

 Across from him, Hermione sat on the edge of the coffee table.
 Her hands twitched in her lap.
-Her eyes were too wide.
+Her gaze was too wide.

-She looked like she wanted to say something but didn’t know how.
+She looked like she wanted to say something but didn’t know how or if she should.

 The fireplace burst into green flame.
-The light was so bright it threw moving shadows across the walls.
-A moment later, Professor Slughorn stumbled out of the Floo with a wheeze, coughing against the wave of soot that followed him.
+The light was so bright it threw moving shadows on the walls.
+A moment later, Professor Slughorn staggered out of the Floo with a wheeze, coughing against the wave of soot that followed him.
 He stumbled, off-balance, brushing cinders from his robes with one pudgy hand, his other clutching a battered old leather-bound book so tightly his knuckles were pale.

 Ron slammed a half-full glass of water down on the sideboard, nearly knocking over a stack of books.